knpuniversity/stripe/knpu/ep1-charging/charge-it.md

 will show you code snippets in PHP.
 And those code snippets will use Stripe's PHP SDK library.
 Google for that and open its [Github Page](https://github.com/stripe/stripe-php).

-First, let's get this guy installed..
+First, let's get this guy installed.
 Copy the composer require line, move over to your terminal, open a new tab and paste that:

 ```bash